allenai/AskOLMo/README.md

   </a>
 </p>

 AskOLMo is a Discord bot that brings Ai2's OLMo language models directly to your Discord server.
-Built specifically for interacting with OLMo models through Ai2's Cirrascale endpoints, it provides a seamless chat experience with advanced features like conversation threading, rate limiting, and content moderation.
+Built specifically for interacting with OLMo models through [Cirrascale](https://ai2endpoints.cirrascale.ai/home) endpoints, it provides a seamless chat experience with advanced features like conversation threading, rate limiting, and content moderation.

 ## Features